 Once your medical institution lands a generous donation, you can sever all ties with the donor in question right?
 The correct answer is “no” but sadly this is often the case for healthcare fundraising teams that fail to prioritize donor stewardship.

 That’s why one critical fundraising practice for medical facilities (and all organizations) is to grow prospect and donor relationships by initiating personal healthcare communications.

 These exchanges can be a lot easier if your fundraising team segments donors first in your donor management software in order to send only the most valuable information to your loyal supporters.

-For example, donors should receive frequent updates on how their gifts have been used to help staff and patients, while prospects should receive news about giving to programs that match their areas of interest (think: a former cancer patient may be particularly interested in supporting a fundraiser for the cancer ward).
+For example, donors should receive frequent updates on how their gifts have been used to help staff and patients, while prospects should receive news about giving to programs that match their areas of interest (think: a former breast cancer patient may be particularly interested in supporting a fundraiser for the cancer ward).